ks-no/kryptering-dotnet/README.md

 Common encryption and decryption logic required by various KS FIKS clients on the dotnet platform.
 All code is released under a MIT license

-All crypto is performed using a portable version of the [BouncyCastle library](https://www.bouncycastle.org/csharp/)
+All crypto is performed using a portable C# version of the [BouncyCastle library](https://www.bouncycastle.org/csharp/)

 ## Prerequisites
 * This library targets _.Net Core 2.2_ as well as _.Net Standard 2.0_